 Stock Comparison

-In this section, I will analyze the weekly stock price movements and trading dynamics of EPAM Systems, Inc. (EPAM) and Asana, Inc. (ASAN) over the past year, highlighting key price fluctuations and market trends.
+In this section, I will analyze the stock price movements and trading dynamics of EPAM Systems, Inc. (EPAM) and Asana, Inc. (ASAN) over the past year, highlighting key price changes and trading volume trends.

 stock price comparison